Scope and design

 As well as complying with the Building Act and the Building Code:

 • most building work will require a building consent to show how it meets the requirements of specific Building Code clauses (if you need one, you usually can't start work without one.
-An exception could be urgent work undertaken in an emergency)
+An exception could be urgent work undertaken in an emergency or building work exempted from needing a building consent under the Building Act)

 • you also need to find out about the land and any need for resource consent or approvals related to the district plan.